-It is understandable, then, for any athlete to want to have this breakthrough moment for themselves, and to want to know if they are on the cusp of experiencing a higher level of performance.
+It is understandable, then, for any athlete to want to have this breakthrough moment for themselves and to want to know if they are on the cusp of experiencing a higher level of performance.
 The truth is, though, that there is no clear path to a breakthrough performance and there is no formula that helps us predict an exact timeframe for when this will happen.
-There are, however, many things an athlete—of any age or ability—can do to greatly help their chances of making a breakthrough moment a possibility during their athletic career.
+However, there are many things an athlete—of any age or ability—can do to greatly help their chances of making a breakthrough moment possible during their athletic career.

 The temperature at which water boils is approximately 100 degrees Celsius (212 Fahrenheit).
-However, water will not boil without going through the process of heating up first, which is the most important part towards getting the water to boil.
-Breakthrough performances can be thought of in much the same way, in which the exceptional performance can only result after many previous trainings build up the potential required to unleash a major change.
+However, water will not boil without heating up first.
+Breakthrough performances can be thought of in much the same way, in which exceptional performance can only result after many previous pieces of training build up the potential required to unleash a major change.

 To eventually have an observable improvement in performance, the work that is put in needs to last long enough to break through the plateaus that will occur during training.
 This is where the “rubber meets the road” and where most athletes fall short.
-Oftentimes, after experiencing a plateau, athletes will make a few small changes in their routine and expect to see instant results.
+After experiencing a plateau, athletes often make a few small changes in their routine and expect instant results.
 If they don’t see an obvious change, they decide to stop and let the work fall by the wayside.
 When performances reach a static period for a while, it doesn’t mean that the work being put in isn’t having an effect.
-Like the water that is gradually warming up to finally boil, the athlete is gradually developing towards a potential breakthrough.
+Like the water that is gradually warming up to finally boil, the athlete is gradually developing toward a potential breakthrough.